 Live to fight another day, and trust that your future self will be able to solve problems later on.

-For anyone starting out today, here are the three things I recommend you become world class at: 1) Learning how to sell, 2) Writing amazing emails or blog posts that people open and read, 3) Learning how to build a team (even a small one).
+For anyone starting out today, here are the three things I recommend you become world class at:

 It’s comforting to think that if you find the right 2-3 “timeless principles,” you can build an entire company around them.